Itsurō Sakisaka: Prewar repression

-In 1937 Sakisaka was arrested and imprisoned in connection with the First Popular Front Incident.
-After posting bail, he was banned from publishing or speaking in public.
-Confined to house arrest, he translated German books anonymously, and lived self-sufficiently by operating a home farm.
-During World War II, many of Sakisaka's socialist and communist comrades permanently "[Tenkō|converted]" (tenkō suru) away from Marxism under police pressure.
-Although Sakisaka did not support the wartime militarist regime, he also did not actively resist the regime, and was not forced to "convert".
+In 1937 he was arrested and imprisoned in connection with the first Popular Front Incident.
+After release on bail he was banned from publishing or speaking publicly.
+He translated German books anonymously and lived by operating a small home farm.
+Unlike many comrades who underwent tenkō (ideological conversion) under pressure, Sakisaka neither actively supported the wartime militarist regime nor was forced into a formal conversion, though he also did not engage in open resistance.
+Contemporaries including his disciple Tsunehisa Kojima and the historian Kentarō Hayashi later evaluated his wartime conduct positively.